 Viruses differ from bacteria in a few major ways.
 First off, some scientists, they’re not even considered alive as they need a living host to thrive.
 Antibiotics can’t kill viruses — instead, antivirals and vaccinations are necessary.

 Typically, viruses are much more worrying than bacteria.
 They can be hard to recover from, and they usually cause more damage.
 Just take one look at the current pandemic situation as proof of that.

-Again, this is a complex discussion, maybe would be better to inform that even scientists have difficulty in defining if they are live beings or not.
+Again, this is a complex discussion and maybe would be better to inform you that even scientists have difficulty in defining if they are live beings or not.

 Virus vs Bacteria: How Is Each Spread?

-For the most part, viruses and bacteria spread in the same ways.
-How each spreads can vary depending on the specific infection, though.
+For the most part, viruses, and bacteria spread in the same ways.
+How each spread can vary depending on the specific infection, though.

 How Bacteria Spreads